-It could be because we finally have average temperatures or because the holidays are my favorite time of the year.
+It could be because we finally have average temperatures or the holidays are my favorite time of the year.

 Miniature Pumpkin-Spice Bundt Cakes